 Transforming Anger: whether it is internal or coming at you from another person, anger is a challenging emotion to deal with in a satisfying way.
 Develop the ability to take care of anger when it arises within or is directed toward you, and approach it with respect and skill that honors all involved while addressing the provoking issues or situations.

 Mindfulness in the Workplace: this gentle and practical workshop will show you how to cultivate mindfulness in your daily life, especially around work and work relationships.
 Our goal is ease, greater fulfillment and increased energy.
 You’ll learn specific mindfulness tools that are interesting, enjoyable, and easy to integrate throughout your life.

 Nirvana is Now: the image of Nirvana is often a vision of a practitioner removed from the world, sitting peacefully on a mountaintop or reaching some other special realm.
 Experience Nirvana in a completely different way, a way that is about your life right here, right now, with everything that is “right” and everything that is difficult.

 Practicing with Procrastination: Why Start Now? there are many reasons why we procrastinate in many techniques for addressing this habit.
 Learn how to deal with procrastination by developing a relationship with your procrastination, its consequences, and the things you are procrastinating about through mindfulness and related skills and tools.

-Women’s Heart Mindfulness Group is an close-knit, supportive community of mature women committed to themselves and each other in exploring relationship with body, self image, food, emotions and cultivating mindfulness to open choices and freedom.
+Women’s Heart Sangha is n close-knit, supportive community of mature women committed to themselves and each other in exploring relationship with body, self image, food, emotions and cultivating mindfulness to open choices and freedom.
 Women’s Heart meets one Sunday a month from 10 AM to 1 PM and is limited to 10 women who make six-month commitments to attend each monthly group unless there are extraordinary circumstances.
 The group opens to potential new members each January and June when there are spaces.